 Governments cannot afford to worsen inequality

-Main stumbling block to tougher regulations: endless low wages
+The main stumbling block to tougher regulations: persistently low wages

 Cautious implementation of energy-efficiency standards

-Authorities are cautious about implementing energy-efficiency standards across supply chains and end-user products, due to concerns that it could result in higher prices for consumers across all income levels.
+Authorities are cautious about implementing energy-efficiency standards, due to concerns that it could result in higher prices for consumers across all income levels.
 More info

 Subsidies: plagued by arbitrariness